Is anyone bothering to look over the cream of the crop running for North Vancouver School Board? Nineteen people chasing after seven positions.

 Once I’ve run through those items I’ll look at who, if anyone, is left, and look for some real opinions on matters of importance.
-Again, not platitudes, not something vague, but real, well though out ideas that show knowledge and understanding.
+Again, not platitudes, not something vague, but real, well thought out ideas that show knowledge and understanding.

 At the end of the day there are two candidates that I actually would enjoy voting for, and one further incumbent who at least sounds knowledgeable and didn’t say anything that offended me.